damastess/Fat32/README.md

 # Fat32

-This is a student implementation of a tool used to return metadata information about the file that contains provided disc sector.
+This is a crude tool created as a part of an assignment during computer forensics course, extracting file metadata basing on the user-provided sector contained by the file.

 ## Installation